lzphy/PronyAC/README.md

 Other classes and functions are also provided to facilitate testings of toy models.
 The "examples" folder contains all original data of https://doi.org/10.48550/arXiv.2312.10576 and corresponding scripts to generate them.
 It might be a good start from there to get familiar with this program.

+Updates (June 4, 2024): Another function is provided to preserve the up-down symmetry.

+**PronyACReal(G_w, w, err = None, pole_real=False)**
+1. G_w is a 1-d array containing the Matsubara data.
+2. w is the corresponding sampling grid (only positive Matsubara frequencies).
+3. err is the precision of the approximation one wants to achieve.
+4. If pole_real is True, the program will only retain the poles exactly on the real axis.
+It is suggested to set this value to be False (default).